 Texts in Conversation

 Jesus in Matthew 7 teaches that the way you judge someone else will be used to judge you in return, a teaching also found in the Aramaic translation of Isaiah in Targum Jonathan.
-This suggests that Jesus was influenced by an Aramaic tradition that was later preserved in the Targum.
+Both likely draw on a shared Aramaic tradition.

 Share: